ojtechbot/bookwise-jetc0/README.md

-# Firebase Studio
+# Foundation Polytechnic - Digital Library

-This is a NextJS starter in Firebase Studio.
+This is the digital library application for Foundation Polytechnic, Ikot Ekpene, built with Next.js in Firebase Studio.

-To get started, take a look at src/app/page.tsx.

 ## First-time Setup